DoD-Platform-One/jira/docs/DEVELOPMENT_MAINTENANCE.md

     # This section is ignored if `wrapper.enabled`, above, is false.
 In this case, creation of an ingress for web access is left as an exercise for the reader.
     istio:
       enabled: true
-      hosts:
-        - names:
-            # Sub-URL for reaching the web UI; it will be reachable with this, plus your bigbang domain, eg, jira.bigbang.dev.
-            - jira
-          gateways:
-            - public
-          destination:
-            # The second portion of this URL is the namespace; if it was changed above, it needs to be changed here as well.
-            service: jira.jira.svc.cluster.local
-            port: 8080
     # Anything in this section is passed to the jira chart directly; this allows all of your bigbang configuration to be in a single place.
     values:
       jira: